oceans aware: inform, inspire, involve

 breaking it down: what is the latest on the plastic pollution treaty?

 The UN Environment Assembly decided in March 2022 to begin negotiations to draft a new international legally binding instrument (ILBI) on plastic pollution, regulating the production, distribution and end of life stages of the material.
 The Open-ended Working Group met in Dakar in May 2022, completing the rules of procedure and the programme of work.
-The first Session of the Intergovernmental Negotiating Committee (INC-1) was held in Punta del Este in Uruguay in November 2022, the second meeting in Paris in May 2023, session three at UNEP headquarters in Kenya in November 2023, session four in Canada in April 2024 and the fifth in the Republic of Korea in October/November 2025, with a diplomatic conference of plenipotentiaries in mid 2025 in either Ecuador, Rwanda or Senegal, at which the instrument will be adopted and opened for signature.
+The first Session of the Intergovernmental Negotiating Committee (INC-1) was held in Punta del Este, Uruguay, in November 2022, the second meeting in Paris, France, in May 2023, session three at UNEP headquarters in Nairobi, Kenya, in November 2023, session four in Ottawa, Canada, in April 2024 and the fifth will be held in Busan, Republic of Korea, in November 2024, with a diplomatic conference of plenipotentiaries in mid 2025 in either Ecuador, Rwanda or Senegal, at which the instrument should be adopted and opened for signature.

 On 4 September 2023, the Zero draft text of the international legally binding instrument on plastic pollution, including in the marine environment was released, which formed the basis of discussions at INC-3 at UNEP headquarters.
 With a strong presence from the petrochemical industry (a CIEL analysis revealed that 143 fossil fuel and chemical industry lobbyists registered for the negotiations, numbering more than the delegations of 70 States put together) and tactical maneuvering from members of the newly-created Global Coalition for Plastics Sustainability (consisting of Russia, Cuba, China, Saudi Arabia, and Bahrain, among others) and other States, the goal of the High Ambition Coalition to End Plastic Pollution to move discussions forward was somewhat derailed.
 The new Global Coalition for Plastics Sustainability called for the treaty to focus on waste management, for reduction targets to be set at the national level, for trade issues to be left out of the treaty text and for discussion and agreement on scope and definitions before moving forward.
 In contrast, the High Ambition Coalition pushed for globally binding regulations with strong controls established for the whole lifecycle of plastics.

 Based on the speed of similar processes at the United Nations, where similar negotiating processes have taken about 4 years to draft, the INC has set itself a tight and challenging agenda.
-Once the treaty has been opened for signature we are probably looking at another 4 years for the treaty to enter into force.
+If delegates do manage to complete the text by 2025, and the treaty opened for signature, we are probably looking at another 4 years for the treaty to enter into force.
 In the meantime, it is imperative that States start looking to establish national plans to eliminate unnecessary plastic, reduce virgin plastic, expand the circularity of plastic already in use and improve the management of current waste structures.

 what are the building blocks of the new plastic pollution treaty?